aking3806/pantry-chef/app_flow_document.md

 1. Open app
 2. See **“What can you cook today?”**
 3. Add ingredients
 4. Instantly see matching recipes
+5. [optional] applies filter criteria
-5. Pick a recipe
+6. Pick a recipe
-6. View recipe card and instructions
+7. View recipe card and instructions
-7. Cook
+8. Cook

 ---